 During the day David is a lecturer in Chinese studies at the University of Leeds, with primary interests in social networks and letter-writing in pre-modern China.
 Though he doesn’t keep bees himself, he has also written a short study of bee-keeping in pre-modern China, the only such study in English.
 He has an allotment on which the odd spud or onion can be found amongst the bindweed.
 He is not related to RPatz, nor to the Australian fast bowler James.

 (3 Jan 2013)

-Matt is a local teacher and writer.
+Matt is a local teacher and writer, the co-author with Alastair McIntosh of Spiritual Activism published by Green Books.
 Born in Tanzania, he became passionately aware of global justice issues from an early age, and recognised the intrinsic link between environmental and economic injustices.

 Kay studied Sociology at Portsmouth University.
 She moved to Leeds in 2003 where she did an assortment of jobs including working for Pointed Arrow Theatre Company and Network:Leeds.
 Kay also volunteered with LASSN (Leeds Asylum Seeker Support Network) short stop programme and Joanna (a project working with women working in the sex trade).